DCMattyG/intersight-rest/README.md

 # Installation

 ### Introduction
 Cisco has released their new Intersight platform for managing UCS Server and Hyperflex Hyperconverged infrastructure from a SaaS based interface.
-With high security standards, forming and signing the RESTful API calls to Intersight can be a challenge, so I wrote this package to do all of that work for you.
+With high security standards, forming and signing the RESTful API calls to Intersight can be a challenge, so this package was written to do all of that work for you.
 All you need to provide is your Public/Private keys generated from the Intersight interface, as well at the API endpoint you'd like to target.
 Optionally you can add in query parameters for GET requests, and a body for POST/PATCH opterations.

-The intersightREST call structure looks like:
+The intersightREST call structure is as follows:
 ```js
 intersightREST(<options>);
 ```